MareiLu/ess-study-project/README.md

 # To Do:
 *Ändern im Dashboard*

+- Im Implications tab: "Iniciatives need to be specifically tailored to the country." --> Initiatives

 *Notizen zu Dashboard*

 Since it is not possible to come to a clear and inter-country-wide prediction of Trust in the EU, we estimate that there must be other underlying factors involved in shaping this trust.